f5devcentral/f5-agility-labs-waf/docs/class4/module4/module4.rst

--  Usually hired by companies to carry out vulnerability assessments and penetration testing, a technique that helps to determine how secure the company’s systems are.
+-  Usually hired by companies to carry out vulnerability assessments and penetration testing, a technique that helps to determine how secure the company's systems are.

--  It’s a necessary business service that allows businesses identify their weaknesses and shore up their defences against real criminals (Crackers / Black Hats)
+-  It's a necessary business service that allows businesses identify their weaknesses and shore up their defences against real criminals (Crackers / Black Hats)